 - Finally, if you choose a fund to work for where the recruitment is not very structured, you can start your career in private equity.

-Let’s say you don’t have any relevant background mentioned above, but you still would like to break into private equity (you have great passion and enthusiasm for private equity).
+You don’t have any relevant background mentioned above, but you still would like to break into private equity (you have great passion and enthusiasm for private equity).
 What would you do?
 You have the following options –

-- If you have prior banking experience and you are way too senior, you can join a private equity firm as an Operating Partner or Consultant.
+- If you have prior banking experience and are way too senior, you can join a private equity firm as an Operating Partner or Consultant.

 Educational Qualifications required for Private Equity